astral-sh/rye/docs/guide/basics.md

 rye run black
 ```

+If you want to have the commands available directly you will need to activate the
+virtualenv like you do normally.
 To activate the virtualenv, use the standard methods:

 === "Unix"